A Congregation Equipped to Serve

 Wesley Freedom has been part of Stephen Ministry since 1999.
-We currently have 5 Stephen Leaders, including our pastor, Rev. Bill Brown and 20 Stephen Ministers who have had 50 plus hours of Stephen Ministry training.
+We currently have 5 Stephen Leaders, including our pastors, Rev. Bill Brown and Rev. Elizabeth LeMaster and 20 Stephen Ministers who have had 50 plus hours of Stephen Ministry training.

 Stephen Leaders are the ones who establish and direct Stephen Ministry in a congregation.
 They—